utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 # CKB Bitcoin SPV Type Lock

-A type script designed for Bitcoin SPV clients synchronizes the [Bitcoin] blockchain state into the Nervos [CKB] network.
+A type script designed for Bitcoin SPV clients ensures the valid synchronization of the [Bitcoin] blockchain state into the Nervos [CKB] network.

 ## Brief Introduction